maulinglawns/Bashisms/README.md

 # Bashisms

-**A bunch of settings and config files that I always use upon new installs.**
+**A bunch of settings and config files that I always use upon new installs.<br>
+Plus some hacks/bug fixes**

 --